 Can U.S. Businesses ‘Take Advantage’ of the new EU Right To Be Forgotten?

-Are you reading and wondering, “I wonder if I, a U.S. citizen, can somehow make the new EU ruling work for me?
+Are you wondering, “I wonder if I, a U.S. citizen, can somehow make the new EU ruling work for me?
 There is some unsightly information about me on the Web, and I’d really like it gone.”